bugzilla/bugzilla.github.io/contributing/funding.md

 IRS approval), and registered as a Non-Profit Corporation in the State of Michigan, which means we are required to spend all money raised on the needs of the project, and not make a profit on it.
-However, since we are not a charity, your donations will not be tax deductible.</p>
+However, since we are not a charity, your donations will not be tax deductible.
+The Bugzilla trademarks are used under license from the Mozilla Foundation.
+ZBC is not affiliated with the Mozilla Foundation.</p>